EdemGold/Nutshell-Machine-Learning/Learn_Python.md

 # Python Resources

-A collection of resources to teach you the basics and advanced concepts of Python.
+A collection of resources to help you learn the basics and advanced concepts of Python.

 - [Python Websites](https://github.com/Mannuel25/Nutshell-Machine-Learning/blob/main/Learn_Python.md#python-websites) - Websites to learn Python for free.
 - [Python Books](https://github.com/Mannuel25/Nutshell-Machine-Learning/blob/main/Learn_Python.md#python-books) - Books to introduce you to the basics of Python.